Todd Zeile: Middle career

-In 2000, he then signed a contract with the New York Mets, where he rejoined Piazza, and moved to first base for the Mets in 2000, who wanted him to replace John Olerud.
-In 2002, he was traded to the Rockies, where he moved back to third base.
+In 2000, Zeile signed a contract with the New York Mets and moved to first base to replace John Olerud, and participated in the World Series that year.
+In 2002, he was traded to the Colorado Rockies, where he moved back to third base.
 He led all National League third basemen in errors in 2002, with 21, when he had the lowest fielding percentage in the league (.942).

-End of career
+Later career

-After one season with Colorado, Zeile became a free agent again and signed with the Yankees in 2003.
-He was released mid-August and was signed by Montreal three days later.
-Having decided 2004 would be his last season, Zeile returned to the New York Mets.
+After one season with Colorado, Zeile became a free agent again and signed with the New York Yankees in 2003.
+He was released mid-August and was signed by the Montreal Expos three days later.
+Having decided 2004 would be his last season, Zeile returned to the Mets.
 He also voiced displeasure with the Yankees, saying that he has "no desire to play again for that organization", and that "I think some of the things that happen over there are different than any other organization in baseball.
 I have a pretty good track record to judge that."

 Zeile retired following the 2004 season.
 Having planned his retirement in advance (and with the Mets well out of the playoff race), Mets manager Art Howe let Zeile once again start as a catcher, his original position, on September 18, 2004.
 It was Zeile's first appearance there in 14 years.
 It was the second-longest span ever between appearances at the position.
 Gabby Street caught a game in 1931 after last having caught in 1912.
-Zeile's span is now the third longest, since Craig Biggio started the final game of his career at catcher after a 16-year span.
+Zeile's span is now the third longest, with Craig Biggio starting the penultimate game of his career at catcher in 2007 after not playing the position for 16 years.

-Zeile got one final start as a catcher two weeks later on October 3, 2004 in the season's final game, as the Mets' regular catcher, Jason Phillips's foot hurt him and he could not play.
-In the 6th inning, in his final at-bat as a major leaguer, Zeile hit a three-run home run to left-field off Montreal Expos pitcher Claudio Vargas.
+Zeile got one final start as a catcher two weeks later on October 3, 2004, in the season's final game, as the Mets' regular catcher, Jason Phillips's foot hurt him and he could not play.
+In the 6th inning, in his final at-bat as a major leaguer, Zeile hit a three-run home run to left-field off of Expos pitcher Claudio Vargas.
 In the 8th inning, in his final play as a major leaguer, Ryan Church popped up to him, as a catcher, in foul territory.
 It was also John Franco's last out made as a Met pitcher.
-The Mets won the game, 8-1.
+The Mets won the game, 8–1.
 Both games Zeile caught in his final season were started by Tom Glavine.

-He also pitched an inning with the Mets when they didn't have any pitchers left, as he gave up 5 runs in the 8th inning in the Mets' 19-10 loss to Montreal on July 26, 2004.
+He also pitched an inning with the Mets when they didn't have any pitchers left, as he gave up 5 runs in the 8th inning in the Mets' 19–10 loss to Montreal on July 26, 2004.
 It was his second appearance as a pitcher, having also appeared in a game for the Rockies in 2002.